- 2-month-old milestones chart

 These milestones are about a two-month-old’s brain development, cognitive functions, and cognitive prowess.

 - Pays attention to faces: Gone are the days when the baby would look at faces as if seeing through a haze.
-A two-month-old intently looks at someone’s face and maintains steady eye contact especially with primary caretakers such as parents.
+A two-month-old intently looks at someone’s face, focuses on the face and maintains steady eye contact especially with primary caretakers such as parents.
+Recognition comes.

 - Can locate sound source: A better coordination of hearing and brain functions brings the ability to locate the source of the sound.
-The two-month-old turns his head around, searching for the sound source, for instance, the location of a moving rattle or a talking person (1).
+The two-month-old turns his head around, searching for the sound source, for instance, the location of a moving rattle, a talking person.
+This can be tested by clapping on either side of the baby and seeing if the baby turns the head (1).

 - Has different crying tones: The baby cries when hungry differ from those when he just soiled.
 The baby’s mind is capable of prompting different vocalizations to convey distinct feelings (2).